 Next, take the white rope off that came with the pots.
 Stick the rope through the holes and make a simple knot.
 You can pull it pretty tight, but just add a few drops of hot glue to hold the knots in place.

 Grab an S-hook and hang your pot on the pipe to be sure it looks even and lays nicely against the wall.
 You may need to make little adjustments.
 Then, move on to your next pot.
 Make as many or as little as you like.

 Plant all your pots with succulents.
-I chose succulents because they live SO long.
-I can hardly ever kill those things, and they rarely need watering.
-I read somewhere that you can water them by throwing a couple ice cubes in the soil instead of pouring water in.
+I chose succulents because they live SO long, and I can hardly ever kill those things.
+Somewhere I read, that you can water them by throwing a couple ice cubes in the soil instead of pouring water in.
 That is my plan with these ones, since they are hanging directly over my beautiful sofa.
 No mess/slow watering!
 Yasss!

 I love how it tuned out!
 I also love that it’s wall art that incorporates living greens.
 Makes me feel alive!
 Hope you try this project for yourself.